oreillymedia/production-resources/illustrations/index.md

 This document will help you understand the procedure for using screenshots and technical illustrations in your project.
 Unless specifically agreed upon, all drawn figures will be created to adhere to O’Reilly Media’s style and branding guidelines.

+If you have any questions, please contact us.

+Robert Romano                 Catherine Dullea
+Manager of Multimedia         Technical Illustrator romano(at)oreilly.com         cdullea(at)oreilly.com

 ## Sizing

 When creating drawn art and screenshots, please keep in mind the size limitations for a printed book.
 For instance, 16x9 PowerPoint slides will not scale correctly and will result in illegible text.